A new scenario for magnetar formation: Tayler-Spruit dynamo in a proto-neutron star spun up by fallback: Introduction

-All in all, the aforementioned scenarios require that the progenitor core is either strongly magnetized or fast rotating.
-It is so far uncertain whether one of these conditions is met in a sufficient number of progenitors.
-This article investigates a new scenario to form magnetars from a slowly rotating, weakly magnetized progenitor.
-We consider the situation in which a newly-formed PNS is spun up by the matter initially ejected by the supernova explosion that remains gravitationally bound to the compact remnant and eventually falls back onto its surface.
+All things considered, the aforementioned scenarios require that the progenitor core be either strongly magnetised or fast rotating.
+It remains uncertain as to whether one of these conditions is met in a sufficient number of progenitors.
+This article presents our investigation of a new scenario wherein magnetars form from a slowly rotating, weakly magnetised progenitor.
+We consider the situation in which a newly formed PNS is spun up by the matter initially ejected by the SN explosion that remains gravitationally bound to the compact remnant and eventually falls back onto its surface.
 As the accretion is asymmetric, recent numerical simulations suggest that the fallback can bring a significant amount of angular momentum to the PNS surface \citep{chan2020,stockinger2020,janka2021}.
 We investigate the possibility that a magnetar may form due to the dynamo action triggered by the spin up from this fallback accretion.
 In this scenario, the MRI is expected to be stable because the PNS surface rotates faster than the core.
 The fallback starts roughly $\sim\SI{5}{}-\SI{10}{s}$ after the core bounce \citep{stockinger2020,janka2021}, which may be too late for the development of a convective dynamo.
 Instead, we suggest that the magnetic field is amplified by another dynamo mechanism: the so-called Tayler-Spruit dynamo, which is driven by the Tayler instability.
-This instability feeds off a toroidal field in a stably stratified medium due to the presence of an electric current along the axis of symmetry \citep{tayler1973,pitts1985}.\citet{spruit2002} proposed a first model of a dynamo driven by the Tayler instability in a differentially rotating stably stratified region.
-This model has received a few criticisms \citep[see][]{denissenkov2007,zahn2007}, which have been addressed in the alternative description proposed by \citet{fuller2019}.
-The Tayler-Spruit dynamo has long been elusive in numerical simulations, but recent numerical simulations provide the first numerical evidence for its existence (Petitdemange, private com.).
+This instability feeds off a toroidal field in a stably stratified medium due to the presence of an electric current along the axis of symmetry \citep{tayler1973,pitts1985}. \citet{spruit2002} proposed a first model of a dynamo driven by the Tayler instability in a differentially rotating stably stratified region.
+This model has received criticism from several authors \citep[see][]{denissenkov2007,zahn2007}, which has been addressed in the alternative description proposed by \citet{fuller2019}.
+The Tayler-Spruit dynamo has long been elusive in numerical simulations, but recent numerical simulations provide the first numerical evidence for its existence \citep{petitdemange2022}.
 This dynamo is usually invoked for magnetic field amplification in the context of stellar interior physics, especially because of its suspected implications for angular momentum transport and the magnetic desert in Ap/Bp stars~\citep[e.g.][]{rudiger2010a,szklarski2013,bonanno2017,guerrero2019,ma2019,bonanno2020,jouve2020}.
-Yet, this dynamo process has never been studied in the framework of magnetar formation.
+However, this dynamo process has never been studied in the framework of magnetar formation.